serhmarch/modbuspy/doc/pages/02_client_guide.md

 Also it can be retrieved using `ModbusClientPort.lastErrorStatus()` and `ModbusServerPort.lastErrorStatus()`.

-Defintions of status codes is located in `modbuspy.statuscode` module.
+Defintions of status codes is located in `libmodbuspy.statuscode` module.

 ## Signal and Callback System